mateuszmikos/tasty-hamburger/README.md

 4. Create div with `.tasty-hamburger-1` or `.tasty-hamburger-2` or `.tasty-hamburger-...` class.
 5. You're ready to go!

+You can use data attributes to control your menu when toggling Tasty Hamburger.
+You may add something like `data-toggle-id="menu"` and `data-toggle-add-class="menu-vertical"` to hamburger div.
+When you click Tasty Hamburger to element #menu will be added class menu-vertical, if you click again - class will be deleted.
+You can do it in reverse too!
+Like: `data-reverse-toggle-id="menu"` and `data-reverse-toggle-add-class="menu-vertical"`.
+You can use *-toggle-* and *-reverse-toggle-* together to create something great!

 ### Examples

 You can find all examples in `examle.html` file.